Great comet: Causes

-The vast majority of comets are never bright enough to be seen by the naked eye, and generally pass through the inner Solar System unseen by anyone except astronomers.
-However, occasionally a comet may brighten to naked eye visibility, and even more rarely it may become as bright as or brighter than the brightest stars.
+The vast majority of comets are never bright enough to be seen by the naked eye and generally pass through the inner Solar System unseen by anyone except astronomers.
+However, occasionally, a comet may brighten to naked eye visibility, and even more rarely, it may become as bright as or brighter than the brightest stars.
 The requirements for this to occur are: a large and active nucleus, a close approach to the Sun, and a close approach to the Earth.
-A comet fulfilling all three of these criteria will certainly be very bright.
+A comet fulfilling all three of those criteria will certainly be very bright.

 Sometimes, a comet failing on one criterion will still be bright.
-For example, Comet Hale–Bopp did not approach the Sun very closely, but had an exceptionally large and active nucleus.
+For example, Comet Hale–Bopp did not approach the Sun very closely but had an exceptionally large and active nucleus.
 It was visible to the naked eye for several months and was very widely observed.
-Similarly, Comet Hyakutake was a relatively small comet, but appeared bright because it passed very close to the Earth.
+Similarly, Comet Hyakutake was a relatively small comet but appeared bright because it passed very close to the Earth.

 Size and activity of the nucleus

 Cometary nuclei vary in size from a few hundreds of metres across or less to many kilometres across.
-When they approach the Sun, large amounts of gas and dust are ejected by cometary nuclei, due to solar heating.
+When they approach the Sun, large amounts of gas and dust are ejected by cometary nuclei by solar heating.
 A crucial factor in how bright a comet becomes is how large and how active its nucleus is.
-After many returns to the inner Solar System, cometary nuclei become depleted in volatile materials and thus are much less bright than comets which are making their first passage through the Solar System.
+After many returns to the inner Solar System, cometary nuclei become depleted in volatile materials and thus are much less bright than comets that are making their first passage through the Solar System.